ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we reveal that handling unlearning requests in an inference-oblivious under MLaaS setting can introduce two new security and privacy vulnerabilities.
+In this paper, we reveal that handling unlearning requests in an inference-oblivious manner under MLaaS setting can introduce two new security and privacy vulnerabilities.
 We proposed a pioneering framework, \projectname, for inference serving-aware machine unlearning that simultaneously serves both inference requests from queriers and unlearning requests from data owners. \projectname ~devised a novel certified inference consistency approach to reduce inference latency without introducing extra privacy risks for unlearning requested data.
 It also offers three groups of design options, providing seven specific variants tailored to different MLaaS environments and design objectives.
 Our extensive empirical results demonstrate the effectiveness of \projectname ~across various settings.

-Future work includes 1) Studying more optimal design choices (e.g., better unlearning timing) that can adapt to the workloads of inference and unlearning requests; 2) Considering other critical factors (e.g., resources provision and cost) in terms of their security and privacy implications, as well as how to achieve better Pareto frontiers among all factors.
+Future work includes 1) Studying more optimal design choices (e.g., better unlearning timing) that can adapt to the workloads of inference and unlearning requests; 2) Considering other critical factors (e.g., resources provision and cost) in terms of their security and privacy implications, as well as how to achieve better Pareto frontiers among all factors; 3) For certain specific ML problems, employing corresponding machine unlearning algorithms instead of retraining to update the constituent models.